loftywaif002/books/books/go/0320-xml/060-easy-struct-def-generation.md

 Install the tool with `go get -u github.com/gnewton/chidley`.

-Run: `chidley sample.xml`.

-This will print Go struct definitions to standard out.
+`chidley sample.xml` will print Go struct definitions deduced from `sample.xml` to standard out.

-List all options with `chidley`.
+Run `chidley` to list all cmd-line options.

 Options that I find useful: